atk4/core/README.md

 var_dump( $parent->getElement('foo-bar') );
 ```

-Hook trait allow you to define "hooks" in your object.
-By calling addHook() you can register call-backs which will be executed when hook() is next called.
-Hooks support arguments, priorities, early termination and other useful featutres.
+Hook trait allows you to define "hooks" in your object.
+By calling addHook() you can register callbacks which will be executed when hook() is next called.
+Hooks support arguments, priorities, early termination and other useful features.

 ```
 class MyClass {